 Jurisdictional relations between MoD and TGS have been designated by a statute.
-Defense expenditures of TAF and MoD have been approved by the TGNA.
-TGNA has the power and discretion of making necessary reductions and establishing supervision over the defense budget proposed by CoM, while it approves the defense budget.
+Defence expenditures of TAF and MoD have been approved by the TGNA.
+TGNA has the power and discretion of making necessary reductions and establishing supervision over the defence budget proposed by CoM, while it approves the defence budget.